A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Multi-Turn Particle Tracking

 After loading the ESR lattice and completing optics initialization -- including aperture definitions and RF voltages of 12, 23.7, and \SI{68}{MV} for 5, 10, and \SI{18}{GeV} beams, respectively, distributed across 18 RF cavities -- the collimators are instantiated as ``Geant4Collimator'' elements.
-Each collimator jaw is modeled as a \SI{5}{cm}-long (along the beam axis) tungsten block to represent the particle-matter interaction region.
-The \SI{5}{cm} thickness approximates a semi-infinite absorber for the purpose of particle interception; detailed engineering thickness will be optimized in future work.
+Each collimator jaw is modeled as a \SI{5}{cm}-long (along the beam axis) tungsten block, corresponding to approximately 14 radiation lengths (RL).
+This choice is motivated by operational experience at other lepton machines and studies of collimator interception efficiency.
+At the Large Electron-Positron (LEP) collider~\cite{vonHoltey1987LEPCollimation}, tungsten collimators with lengths of order \SI{30}{RL} were used at beam energies around \SI{50}{GeV}, while at SuperKEKB (\SIrange{4}{7}{GeV})~\cite{PhysRevAccelBeams.23.053501}, a thickness of order \SI{3}{RL} has been shown to be sufficient to induce large angular deflections and remove particles from the machine acceptance.
+Consistent with these observations, our preliminary simulations (to be reported separately) indicate that a thickness of approximately \SI{1}{RL} is sufficient to achieve the required reduction of beam losses in IR6, with no significant improvement for larger thicknesses.
+The use of \SI{5}{cm} of tungsten therefore provides a conservative approximation of a near-ideal absorber, ensuring efficient particle removal and enabling an upper bound estimate of collimation performance.
+Further optimization of the material and geometry will be addressed in future engineering studies.

 The typical high-statistics Touschek and beam-gas tracking simulations begin by defining approximately 1000 discrete scattering points located at every quadrupole magnet and extra points at \SI{10}{cm} intervals from \SI{-50}{m} (electron-going) to $+\SI{35}{m}$ (hadron-going) around IP6.
 At each scattering location, macro-particles are generated inside the 3D Gaussian bunch volume, where each macro-particle represents a group of physical particles through an assigned weight.
 Their initial momenta, energies, and statistical/scattering weights are determined by the underlying physics processes~\cite{NATOCHII2023168550}: \begin{itemize} \item Coulomb (elastic) scattering: modeled using Rutherford's formula with a cutoff Coulomb potential and a screening effect to regularize small-angle scattering~\cite{Jackson1962,ChaoTigner1999}.